Elkhorn Creek Lodge

 Fraud, Pink Elephants, Taxes and Elvis

-Posted in economics by mountainmusings on February 25, 2009
+Posted in economics by Eugene Podrazik on February 25, 2009

 Consider this.
 A survey, completed in the mid-90’s calculated that the average American family had tax liabilities (federal, FICA, state, local, ect) that consumed 40 percent of that family income.
 That’s the average.
 You have to know that liability is much higher in localities like New Jersey or California.
 That is, in round numbers, the need to earn two dollars before you can have one dollar to put food on the table, clothes on your children’s backs and a roof over their heads.